baaobaab/baaobaab/README.md

 - 👋 Hi, I’m @baaobaab
 - 👀 I’m interested in web design & web development
-- 🌱 I’m currently learning html5
+- 🌱 I’m currently learning html5, CSS3 & JavaScript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me ...
+- 📫 How to reach me - visit digitaljuice.ro

 <!---
 baaobaab/baaobaab is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.